-Following the IPO and the end of Mr. Cooper's participation in the Pre-IPO Plan, on January 12, 2021, the Company updated the employment terms with Mr. Cooper to provide for, among other terms, annual long-term incentive awards intended to preserve alignment between Mr. Cooper's compensation and Company performance.
-Beginning with our 2021 fiscal year and retroactive to October 1, 2020, Mr. Cooper's employment terms include (i) an annual base salary of \$3,000,000; (ii) a target annual bonus of \$7,000,000, with the actual amount to be determined by the Compensation Committee, payable in the form of a number of RSUs based on the average daily closing price of our common stock during the preceding fiscal year, which will be granted after completion of each fiscal year (i.e., the first eligible bonus will be awarded after our 2021 fiscal year when other NEO bonuses in respect of our 2021 fiscal year are paid); and (iii) an annual grant of RSUs having a grant date value of \$7,000,000, with his initial award in January 2021, using the same closing price per share of January 4, 2021 as used to determine the other NEO's initial RSU awards (see "Long-Term Equity Incentives-Long-Term Incentive Awards Granted to NEOs in Fiscal Year 2021").
-The RSUs granted to Mr. Cooper in respect of his annual bonus and annual long-term incentive award will have the same vesting conditions and other terms as the FY 2021 Awards.
+As noted above, Mr. Cooper was not party to an employment agreement during fiscal year 2021.
+On January 12, 2021, the Company updated the employment terms with Mr. Cooper to provide for, among other terms, annual long-term incentive awards intended to preserve alignment between Mr. Cooper's compensation and the Company's performance.
+Beginning with our 2021 fiscal year and retroactive to October 1, 2020, Mr. Cooper's employment terms include (i) an annual base salary of \$3,000,000; (ii) a target annual bonus of \$7,000,000, with the actual amount to be determined by the Compensation Committee, payable in the form of a number of RSUs based on the average daily closing price of our common stock during the preceding fiscal year, which will be granted after completion of each fiscal year (i.e., when other NEO bonuses are paid); and (iii) an annual grant of RSUs having a grant date value of \$7,000,000 (see "Long-Term Equity Incentives-Long-Term Incentive Awards Granted to NEOs in Fiscal Year 2021").
+The RSUs granted to Mr. Cooper in respect of his annual bonus and annual long-term incentive awards have the same vesting conditions and other terms as the FY 2021 Awards described above.
 For purposes of determining Mr. Cooper's eligibility for a qualifying retirement with respect to his RSUs, his service and employment with the Company includes his service as a director and consultant.
 Mr. Cooper's employment continues to be at-will.